Started: December 2016 / Ended: June 2019

-MCSP in Nepal is conducting a study to inform the Child Health Division of the Department of Health Services’ efforts to reduce newborn deaths from possible severe bacterial infection (PSBI).
-The Program is assessing current practices to assess, treat, provide follow-up and refer sick young infants by both private sector non-physician providers in drug shops as well as private clinics operated by physicians.
+MCSP in Nepal conducted a study to inform the Child Health Division of the Department of Health Services’ efforts to reduce newborn deaths from possible severe bacterial infection (PSBI).
+The Program assessed existing practices to assess, treat, provide follow-up, and refer sick young infants by both private sector non-physician providers in drug shops as well as private clinics operated by physicians.

-The study is being undertaken in close collaboration with the Child Health Division and in consultation with key stakeholders.
-It builds on Save the Children’s Saving Newborn Lives program 2016 situation analysis of the management of PSBI cases in drug shops in six of the country’s districts.
-MCSP’s larger, nationally representative survey will provide data to both characterize the current situation and serve as a basis for comparison in the future.
+The study was undertaken in close collaboration with the Child Health Division and in consultation with key stakeholders.
+It built on Save the Children’s Saving Newborn Lives program 2016 situation analysis of the management of PSBI cases in drug shops in six of the country’s districts.
+MCSP’s larger, nationally representative survey provided data to both characterize the current situation and served as a basis for comparison in the future.

 MCSP analyzed coverage disparities across RMNCH indicators for MCSP program countries.
 Click below for country-specific data.